tchen00/PvZ/README.md

 ### DAY 5: May 20 2019
 - **Tammy**
     Started on the final project grind.
 Continued to work on the Plant classes (specifically the Sunflower and Peashooter classes).
 Got the display to work for plants.
 Experimented in the test/experiment folder about different ways to implement timers and mouse-clicks (mousePressed).
 Also added in plant PNG to the folder
+- **Peihua**
+    Continued working on Zombie display.
+Had Zombie classes implement interfaces Moveable and Displayable to make draw easier.
+Made a grid over the law for the purpose of debugging.
+Allowed for the random spawning of Zombie objects over regular intervals of time.
+Made draw stop looping once a Zombie gets past the lawn (to be updated with end screen).